 Jumping Branch is a very small town located in the state of West Virginia.
 With a population of 3,206 people and just one neighborhood, Jumping Branch is the 63rd largest community in West Virginia.

-Jumping Branch is a decidedly white-collar town, with fully 86.61% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Jumping Branch is a town of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Jumping Branch who work in management occupations (17.80%), law enforcement and fire fighting (16.73%), and office and administrative support (15.18%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jumping Branch is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jumping Branch is a town of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Jumping Branch who work in management occupations (18.09%), office and administrative support (14.92%), and law enforcement and fire fighting (9.43%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jumping Branch has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jumping Branch a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.